philips-software/cogito/workspaces/cogito-ethereum/README.md

 # @cogitojs/cogito-ethereum

-`@cogitojs/cogito-ethereum` is a high level convenience package that provides a more declarative way of working with [cogito-web3-provider], [telepath], and [Ethereum contracts].
+Provides a means to interact with smart contracts on an Ethereum blockchain using the Cogito app.
+Uses the accounts that are stored in the Cogito app on the user's phone.
+Whenever a blockchain transaction is initiated, the user is prompted to sign it using the Cogito app.

+This package aims to make working with [cogito-web3-provider], [telepath], and [Ethereum contracts] easier.
+You do not have know all the details about web3 providers, cogito-web3-provider, and telepath, in order to setup a working cogito ecosystem.

 ## Usage